restorecommerce/handlebars-helperized/README.md

 // result === '<p>Hello, <i>John</i></h1>';
 ```

-For localized content, you can leverage the `t` helper inside of your templates
+For localized content, the `t` helper can be used like shown below.
-and provide **t**ranslation texts as the *third* parameter of the renderer
+**t**ranslation texts can be provided as *third* parameter of the renderer.
-like this:

 ```js
 // require the library